nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 - Phase 2:
   - Lynx - 3 / 3
   - Fire Dragon - Fire Breath or Attack
+  - If Lynx is below 32 Strength or if Fire Dragon did a Normal Attack
+    - Get Lynx to 6 Stamina then Heal All
+  - Else
     - Whomever can - Get Lynx to 7 Stamina (Get Lynx to 6 Stamina then Heal All if Fire Dragon does an Attack)
   - Lynx - 1 then 3 / 3
   - Whomever can - Defend
   - Lynx - GlideHook
-- Use the Heal with Consumables Option
 - **SPLIT AFTER THE WIN MENU**

 Drops: